Q: How do I publish my new calculators?

 A: No, once you’ve added the embed code to your site, any changes to the calculators done via the platform will automatically show up.
 The code won’t change, and you can do all the customization you need in real-time.

 Q: Where is the optimal place to add the script tag?

 A: To ensure the script loads as fast as possible, add the script tag to the header of the page.
 The code loads from the top to bottom, so if you add it to the footer, it will have to wait for everything else before beginning to load, and you may notice a delay before the calculators render.

-Q: Is this embed code going to cause a conflict with other scripts, code, or elements on the page?
+Q: Is the embed code going to conflict with other elements on the page?

-No. All of the code is written to be completely modular and self contained.
+A: All of the code is written to be completely modular and self-contained.
 It shouldn’t interact with any of the existing code, or any of the elements on your page.